brianmay/resume/experience.rst

 | Systems Administrator,
 | December 1993 to present

-I have set up a secure network infrastructure, with backed up data.
+I have setup a secure network infrastructure, with backed up data.
 Traditionally such a setup would have required multiple computers, leading to higher setup costs and higher running costs.
 I am constantly on the look out for new programs to help ease